martincf/lightbox/_posts/2018-04-19-black-and-white-film-basics.md

 More recently, I've tried [Bergger Pancro 400](http://bergger.com/bergger-pancro-400-plans-films.html?___store=bergger_en&___from_store=bergger_fr), at ISO 400.
 It printed beautifully and remind me a little of the qualities of my next favourite film...

 For medium to low ISO films, I love Ilford FP4 Plus 125 - especially in medium format (a larger film format).
 Most of my favourite prints have been shot on FP4.
 The tonal range is gorgeous, and its contrast is also beautifully balanced.
 I don't often shoot much lower than FP4's ISO 125.
-I'm not a massive fan of Ilford Pan F, but appreciate it's quality.
+I'm not a massive fan of Ilford Pan F Plus 50, but appreciate it's quality.

 ## In closing
 If you find this useful, let me know.
 If you think I need to add to it or amend it, also let me know; I'll keep it a living document.